thefrontside/frontside.com/src/pages/blog/2018-09-18-four-reasons-to-use-append-instead-of-object-assign-and-object-spread.md

 tags:
   - javascript
   - functional-programming
+cta_text: >-
+  I'm Charles, a developer at Frontside.
+We offer development, training and support services that will fast-track your foundations in practical functional programming for JavaScript.
+cta_button: "Let's talk!"
+image: /img/2018-09-18-four-reasons-to-use-append-instead-of-object-assign-and-object-spread_merge-sign.jpg
 ---

 > Warning!
 This post was manufactured in a facility that also processes Monoids and may contain traces of functional programming.